 Improving and enhancing emergency and interoperable communications is a national responsibility shared by federal, state, local, tribal, and territorial partners.
-Cybersecurity and Infrastructure Security Agency (CISA) leads the Nation’s National Security/Emergency Preparedness (NS/EP) communications efforts.
+The Cybersecurity and Infrastructure Security Agency (CISA) leads the Nation’s National Security/Emergency Preparedness (NS/EP) communications efforts.
 CISA has developed a framework with public safety personnel and government officials to implement solutions that address operability, interoperability, and continuity of communications.

 Coordination is Key

 CISA works directly with the first responder community to identify the challenges emergency responders face daily.
 This information informs policies, programs, and builds stronger relationships with state, local, tribal, and territorial (SLTT) agencies.
 These relationships are crucial to improve emergency communications.
 CISA leads engagement with partners at all levels of government – federal, state, local, tribal, and international – to improve public safety communications, national security, and emergency preparedness communications.

-Over the upcoming year, CISA will be updating the congressionally mandated National Emergency Communications Plan (NECP) in late September 2019.
+CISA updated the congressionally mandated National Emergency Communications Plan (NECP) in late September 2019.
 The NECP is the Nation's over-arching strategic plan for enhancing emergency communications capabilities and interoperability nationwide.
 In addition, CISA assists its state and territorial partners in the development of Statewide Communications Interoperability Plans (SCIPs), which help make improvements to emergency communications across the Nation by advancing interoperability in a structured way.